1. ENTERING THE MAGISTRATES’ COURT MOCK TRIAL COMPETITION

-The entry fee of £165 entitles you to competition preparation material, cases, online video resources, two complimentary places in the Court Artist and Court Reporter Competitions, and allocation to a local heat if places are available.
-Where possible, this may include support from a local organiser and a liaison magistrate too.
-To enter two teams, the entry fee is £215.*
+The entry fee of £210 entitles you to competition preparation material, cases, online video resources, places in the Court Artist and Court Reporter Competitions, and allocation to a local heat.
+Where possible, this may include support from a Young Citizens Local Organiser and/or a liaison magistrate.

-The Magistrates’ Court Mock Trial PLUS Membership of £235 includes unlimited access to more than twenty-five lessons which tackle a number of SMSC, Citizenship and PSHE themes using the topic of the law for 12 months, as well as the benefits listed above.
-To enter two teams and gain PLUS membership, the entry fee is £285.*
+The Magistrates’ Court Mock Trial PLUS Membership of £280 includes unlimited access to more than twenty-five lessons which tackle a number of SMSC, Citizenship and PSHE themes using the topic of the law for 12 months, as well as the benefits listed above.

-The entry fee must be received by the final date of payment (2nd November 2020) for your school to be allocated a place in the competition, and receive the case materials.
+The entry fee must be received by the final date of payment (21st November 2023) for your school to be allocated a place in the competition and receive the case materials.

 Allocations will not be processed until application form and entry fee have been received.